elenacramer/nd00333-capstone/starter_file/README.md

 ## Automated ML <a name="automl"></a>
-To configure the Automated ML run we need to specify what kind of a task we are dealing with, the primary metric, train and validation data sets and the target column name.
-Featurization is set to "auto" and to avoid overfitting we enable early stopping.
+To configure the Automated ML run we need to specify what kind of a task we are dealing with, the primary metric, train and validation data sets (which are in *TabularDataset*  form) and the target column name.
+Featurization is set to "auto", meaning that the featurization step should be done automatically.
+To avoid overfitting we enable early stopping.
 ```
 automl_setting={
     "featurization": "auto",